bashhack/dev-setup/README.md

 Haskell is installed via [Stack](https://docs.haskellstack.org/en/stable/README/), the defacto build tool and environment manager on this system and within the community at large.

+#### Usage

+To create a new project directory:

+    $ stack new project-name

+Within the newly created project directory, we can install the GHC:

+    $ stack setup

+To build the minimal project:

+    $ stack build

+To execute the command:

+    $ stack exec my-project-exe

+To launch a REPL:

+    $ stack ghci

 ### Java

 #### Installation

 [Java 8](https://docs.oracle.com/javase/8/docs/api/index.html) is installed by [misclang.sh script](#misclangsh-script).

+#### Usage

+Start a Clojure REPL....

+But seriously, we have this installed because Clojure targets the JVM, as does Lucene (i.e., search library used by Elasticsearch).

 ### Clojure